Chat with us, powered by LiveChat

 Table of Contents

 What Is Trauma?
-And Finding the Right Trauma Therapist in Pennsylvania
+Finding the Right Trauma Therapist in Pennsylvania

 Trauma occurs when an experience overwhelms a personโ€™s ability to cope, process, or feel safe.
 It can result from a single traumatic event or from repeated exposure to distressing situations over time.